dortania/OpenCore-Install-Guide/ktext.md

 For the majority of systems, you'll only need 2 `.efi` drivers to get up and running:

 * [HfsPlus.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi)(<span style="color:red">Required</span>)
-  * Needed for seeing HFS volumes(ie. macOS Installers and Recovery partitions/images). **Do not mix other HFS drivers**
+  * Needed for seeing HFS volumes (i.e. macOS Installers and Recovery partitions/images). **Do not mix with other HFS drivers**.
-  * For Sandy Bridge and older(as well as low end Ivy Bridge(i3 and Celerons), see the legacy section below
+  * For Sandy Bridge and older (as well as low end Ivy Bridge (i3 and Celerons)), see the legacy section below.
 * [OpenRuntime.efi](https://github.com/acidanthera/OpenCorePkg/releases)(<span style="color:red">Required</span>)
   * Replacement for [AptioMemoryFix.efi](https://github.com/acidanthera/AptioFixPkg), used as an extension for OpenCore to help with patching boot.efi for NVRAM fixes and better memory management.
-  * Reminder this was bundled in OpenCorePkg we downloaded earlier
+  * Reminder this was bundled in OpenCorePkg we downloaded earlier.

 :::

 ### Legacy users

-In addition to the above, if your hardware doesn't support UEFI(2011 and older era) then you'll need the following.
+In addition to the above, if your hardware doesn't support UEFI (2011 and older era) then you'll need the following.
 Pay close attention to each entry as you may not need all 4:

 * [OpenUsbKbDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)
-  * Used for OpenCore picker on **legacy systems running DuetPkg**, [not recommended and even harmful on UEFI(Ivy Bridge and newer)](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653)
+  * Used for OpenCore picker on **legacy systems running DuetPkg**, [not recommended and even harmful on UEFI (Ivy Bridge and newer)](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653).
 * [HfsPlusLegacy.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlusLegacy.efi)
   * Legacy variant of HfsPlus, used for systems that lack RDRAND instruction support.
-This is generally seen on Sandy Bridge and older(as well as low end Ivy Bridge(i3 and Celerons))
+This is generally seen on Sandy Bridge and older (as well as low end Ivy Bridge (i3 and Celerons)).
-  * Don't mix this with HfsPlus.efi, choose one or the other depending on your hardware
+  * Don't mix this with HfsPlus.efi, choose one or the other depending on your hardware.
 * [OpenPartitionDxe](https://github.com/acidanthera/OpenCorePkg/releases)
   * Required to boot recovery on OS X 10.7 through 10.9
     * This file is bundled with OpenCorePkg under EFI/OC/Drivers
-    * Note: OpenDuet users(ie. without UEFI) will have this driver built-in, not requiring it
+    * **Note**: OpenDuet users (i.e. without UEFI) will have this driver built-in, not requiring it
-  * Not required for OS X 10.10, Yosemite and newer
+  * Not required for OS X 10.10, Yosemite, and newer

 These files will go in your Drivers folder in your EFI

-::: details 32-Bit specifics
+::: details 32-bit specifics

-For those with 32-Bit CPUs, you'll want to grab these drivers as well
+For those with 32-bit CPUs, you'll want to grab these drivers as well:

 * [HfsPlus32](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus32.efi)
-  * Alternative to HfsPlusLegacy but for 32-bit CPUs, don't mix this with other HFS .efi drivers
+  * Alternative to HfsPlusLegacy but for 32-bit CPUs, don't mix this with other HFS .efi drivers.

 :::